 - individuals needing to complete required courses prior to applying to a graduate or professional school

-- individuals who have been advised by the graduate program to being their studies as a University Special student.
+- individuals who have been advised by the graduate program to begin their studies as a University Special student.
 (Consult with the graduate coordinator regarding the policy on whether the credits earned may apply eventually toward a graduate degree.)

 There is no application fee.
 Apply by using the University Special student Application at least one month before the start of the term as it can take one to two weeks to review and process an application.
 An official transcript is typically not needed.

 University Special students admitted in the UNDS and UNRS classifications are eligible to enroll in any course for which they are qualified or receive instructor permission, if there is space available.
 This includes both undergraduate and graduate level courses.
 Undergraduate courses at UW–Madison are numbered 100 to 699.
 Graduate level courses number 300 to 999.